 Fetal Assessment:

-In cases where a blood transfusion is needed due to maternal conditions affecting the fetus, the baby’s well being may be assessed through methods like monitoring or ultrasound to ensure it is tolerating the procedure.
+In cases where transfusion is required due to maternal conditions affecting the fetus, doctors would assess baby’s wellbeing through methods ultrasounds and monitoring to ensure it tolerates the procedure.

 Risk of Side Effects: